 Do you work in M&A, ECM or DCM in Hong Kong?
 Do you want to know how your investment banking salary and bonus stack up to help you decide whether you might be better off at another firm?

-We’ve averaged out Hong Kong investment banking salary surveys from six recruitment agencies to produce the table below, which shows minimum and maximum annual base pay ranges from analyst to managing director (MD) level.
+We’ve averaged out Hong Kong investment banking salary surveys from four recruitment agencies to produce the table below, which shows annual base pay from analyst to managing director (MD) level.

 The drive to hire more junior investment bankers has also helped to push down senior pay.
 “Those above VP are facing a tough time as younger, hungrier and cheaper alternatives are available in greater quantity," he adds.